tumble1999/savaslabs.github.io/_posts/2016-06-22-user-testing.md

 Designing the user tests is a multi-step process:

 1. Decide which personas will be tested and how many participants are needed.
 User personas to be tested are chosen based on the client's priority and potential/known issues found in the review of analytics and competitors.
 Number of participants can be surprisingly small and still quite effective, as per the Nielson Group's [detailed analysis](https://www.nngroup.com/articles/why-you-only-need-to-test-with-5-users/).
 Ideally user testing would be iterative -- a few users would be tested, followed by improvements to the site targeting the results of those tests, followed by more testing, etc. If this isn't possible, five participants with one round of testing is typically effective.
 A/B testing can be implemented to test different versions of the site (or features within the site) within the same round of testing.
 2. Determine what needs to be tested.
-These items come from the critical tasks for our user persona(s), the potential points of frustration or difficulty for users (found by Google analytics, competitive analysis, or simply review of the current site), and anything else desired by the client.
+These items come from the critical tasks for our user persona(s), the potential points of frustration or difficulty for users (found by Google Analytics, competitive analysis, or simply review of the current site), and anything else desired by the client.
 I frame these items as goals.
 3. Translate goals to tasks.
 At this stage, each goal is translated into an actionable task or endpoint for the user.
 4. Translate tasks to scenarios.
 Rarely is a user told exactly what to do on a website in real life.
 To make the tests more realistic, we translate tasks into scenarios.
 We'll read the scenario to each user to see if she can complete the desired task, how she approaches the task, and what points of frustration she encounters along the way.